firehydrant/signals-migrator/readme.md

 - [ ] Support for importing escalation policies
 - [ ] Auto-run `terraform apply` for users who would not manage their organization with Terraform after importing
 - [ ] Build + publish Docker image to simplify usage down to `docker run firehydrant/signals-migrator import`

+## Developing

+A devcontainer setup has been prepared to be used in VS Code.
+Run `direnv allow` to auto-load `.env` file.

+If alternative method is preferred, you will need:

+- Go compiler
+- Install tools in `./deps.sh`

+Also recommended to smooth out development outside of devcontainer:

+- [direnv](https://direnv.net/) for autoloading `.env` file, also automatically adds `./bin` to `$PATH`.
+- [just](https://just.systems/) for running tasks defined in `Justfile`.

+Most commands in `Justfile` can be run out in regular bash too.